burlachenkok/exploring-python3/python3-note.md

 Rules for using keyword parameters are the following:

-* In a function call, keyword arguments must follow (usual) positional arguments
+* In a function call, keyword arguments must follow (usually) positional arguments
 * All the keyword arguments passed must match one of the arguments accepted by the function
 * No argument may receive a value more than once